Is your organization doing everything that it can to achieve equity in the workplace?

-Broadly, organizations striving for gender equity in the workplace need to rethink systems and challenge assumptions in order to cultivate a culture capable of harnessing the power of all genders.
+Broadly, organizations striving for gender equity in the workplace need to rethink systems and challenge assumptions in order to cultivate an organizational culture capable of harnessing the power of all genders.

 To spark conversations, download our free checklist at the end of this article and share with your team to help make gender equity in the workplace a reality.

-Organizations: Gender Equity in the Workplace Involves Everyone
+Gender Equity in the Workplace Involves Everyone

 - Gain commitment from board members and senior leaders.
 Addressing the barriers and experiences of women — generally and in a specific organization or context – requires involvement from the top.
 This may involve multi-phase learning on topics such as unconscious bias and style differences, and how to lead differently and inclusively, with an understanding of social identity.
 One company we talked with focused first on senior leaders who became advocates and shaped the direction for all diversity efforts.
 The company went from having zero women promoted in 2016 to 34% of promotions going to women in 2019.